 The artistes and musicians of the huge Copacabana stage production at the Bankstown Town Hall Theatre Restaurant in 1982.
 The show featured comedian Sean Kramer, multi-instrumentalist Carl Barriteau, vocalist Samantha Campbell, guitarist Ziggy and the Col Duane Orchestra.
 Ted Hertmanni, the manager of this amazing venue is on the left.

 Part of the advertisement for the long-running Sydney Smiles production at the prestigious Bankstown Town Hall Theatre Restaurant, featuring Ziggy as the headline artiste.
 Ziggy performed in many of the spectacular shows at this major Sydney venue, playing to packed houses every night.

 This Cessna C-172 Skyhawk VH-BEM is the aircraft Ziggy flew on his first lesson at the Camden Aero Club with renowned flying instructor, the late Les Paull.
 Unlike most first flights that just go to the local training area, Ziggy flew the plane from Camden to Belmont Airport near Newcastle and back.
-This very tentative flight eventuated into a career for Ziggy as a commercial charter pilot.
+This very tentative flight eventuated into a decades-long career for Ziggy as a commercial charter pilot.